matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Interface Segregation Principle

-- Interfaces form a core part of the Java programming language and they are extensively used in enterprise applications to achieve abstraction and to support multiple inheritance of type the ability of a class to implement more than one interfaces.
+- Interfaces form a core part of the Java programming language, and they are extensively used in enterprise applications to achieve abstraction and to support multiple inheritance of type the ability of a class to implement more than one interfaces.
 - “Clients should not be forced to depend on methods that they do not use”.
-Here, the term “Clients” refers to the implementing classes of an interface.
+- Here, the term “Clients” refers to the implementing classes of an interface.
 - What the Interface Segregation Principle says is that your interface should not be bloated with methods that implementing classes don’t require.
-- For such interfaces, also called “fat interfaces”, implementing classes are unnecessarily forced to provide implementations (dummy/empty) even for those methods that they don’t need.
+- For such interfaces, also called “fat interfaces”, implementing classes unnecessarily forced to provide implementations (dummy/empty) even for those methods that they don’t need.
 -  In addition, the implementing classes are subject to change when the interface changes.
 - Highly cohesive interfaces, known as “role interfaces”.